 This dance traces its Moorish roots back to Granada and the Romani people who settled there.
 Unlike a more traditional Flamenco, there are heavy Belly dancing influences in the style and movements of this Flamenco style dance.
 Even the costume, with a shirt tied to expose the dancer’s mid-drift and long flowing skirts, differs highly from its Flamenco counterparts.

 Performed barefoot, this highly stylized dance began as a celebratory dance at weddings.
-Now it is performed in various neighbourhoods around Granada for the tourists.
+Now it is performed in various neighborhoods around Granada for the tourists.
 Fun fact, it was actually banned in Spain for a while because of its sensual nature.

 The Jota is one of the national folk dances of Spain.
 While it probably originated in the Aragon region, there are distinct differences in the dance depending on where it is being performed.
 These differences can range from what musical instruments are accompanying the dancers to the costumes to when the dance was traditionally performed.